iOS 18.3.1 — update your iPhone right now to fix critical zero-day vulnerability

 (Image credit: Tom's Guide)

-As reported by BleepingComputer, this new security flaw has already been exploited in targeted and “extremely sophisticated" attacks which is par for the course when it comes to Apple devices.
+As reported by BleepingComputer, this new security flaw has already been exploited in targeted and “extremely sophisticated" attacks, which is par for the course when it comes to Apple devices.

-First introduced back in iOS 11, USB Restricted Mode is a security feature which blocks USB accessories from creating a data connection with one of the best iPhones or iPads if the device has been locked for more than an hour.
-Instead of hackers, this feature was actually designed to prevent law enforcement agencies from using forensic software like Graykey and Cellebrite to extract data from locked iPhones.
+First introduced back in iOS 11, USB Restricted Mode is a security feature that blocks USB accessories from creating a data connection with one of the best iPhones or iPads if the device has been locked for more than an hour.
+Instead of hackers, this feature was designed to prevent law enforcement agencies from using forensic software like Graykey and Cellebrite to extract data from locked iPhones.

 Impacted iPhones and iPads